jfq3/RDP---Tutorials/install_rdptools.md

 #### Install RDPTools

 Begin installation of RDPTools by cloning them from the Git repository.
-The commands below will install RDPTools in the directory *usrlocal*:
+The commands below will install RDPTools in the directory *usr/local*:

     cd /usr/local
     git clone https://github.com/rdpstaff/RDPTools.git

 Then for a new installation of RDPTools, enter:

+    cd /usr/local/RDPTools
-    cd RDPTools git submodule init
+    git submodule init
     git submodule update
     make